 In Digimon each season has one or more adult fear aspects to it especially in Adventure.

-Digimon Adventure: Your child/brother/friend leaves home to risk their life in battle, and all you can do is stay at home, far away from them, and pray for the best.
+Digimon Adventure: Your child/brother/sister/friend leaves home to risk their life in battle, and all you can do is stay at home, far away from them, and pray for the best.

 Digimon Adventure 02: Your oldest son dies in a car accident at the age of 7 and then his younger brother starts getting a lot better at school and sports, similar to how his brother was, and while years later he is considered a teen celebrity because of his talents he isn't quite himself anymore and he has been getting more and more distant lately.
-Then one day he dissappears after leaving a note that almost sounds like he may be attempting suicide and when he finally does come home weeks later from who knows where he has no idea who you are anymore.
-Later on lonely little children start being approached by strange looking adults and when they come home they seem different and more violent then they used to be.
+Then one day he dissappears after leaving a note that almost sounds like he may be attempting suicide — and when he finally does come home weeks later from who knows where, he has no idea who you are anymore, and it takes him a LOT to actually remember and start acting mildly functional from then on.
+Later on lonely little children start being approached by strange looking adults, and when they come home they seem different and more violent then they used to be.